codam-coding-college/spark-sessions/pipex/SparkSession - pipex.md

 *updated: 12/08/2021*

 Project description:
 > Create a simple program that handles redirections and pipes.
-An introductifor the bigger UNIX projects that are to come.
+An introduction to the bigger UNIX projects that are to come.
 ## Topics
 1. Processes
 2. fork